Benjamin-del/scoutit/map/new.md

 2. Enable github pages.
 Go into the settings and select github pages.
 If you are using glitch your project this step is already done!

 3. You are done!
 You can now add and change positions in of markers!

+I find glitch is easier for beginners to understand.
+Github Has more features though.